 Lead by exampleIt is paramount that you lead by example; following all safety policies will engage your employees and encourage them to do the same.
 If management are willing to commit to safety, employees will follow suit.
 Employee buy-in is crucial to have a positive safety culture.
 Implement a clear accountability process can aid a positive safety culture.
 By having responsible persons for health and safety procedures can help with accountability and promote the metrics of leading by example.
 An example of this would be the capabilities of dealing with a crisis and learning from them through strong safety culture.

 Organizations with strong safety cultures understand that emergencies and incidents could occur at any time and have robust systems in place to immediately deal with them.
 They have effective methods of communicating those incidents internally and have the methodologies and the know-how to investigate and understand their root causes.
 Most importantly, they lead by example by learning from these incidents and ensuring it never happens again.

 Take a look at our 5 Ways to Engage your Co-workers in Health and Safety article for more tips.

 Develop and Implement a Positive Reporting Process

 Companies with strong safety cultures are open to change and are always seeking the best way to ensure that safety management is done in the most efficient way.
-These organisations research technologies such as, incident reporting, behavioural observations, accident investigations, training and many more, to determine which could provide the best return on investment.
+These organizations research technologies such as, incident reporting, behavioral observations, accident investigations, training and many more, to determine which could provide the best return on investment.

 Alternatively you can request a demo of the market's most flexible HSE system, EcoOnline EHS, Click the link below to begin.